twitch0001/twitch0001/README.md

 ### Skill Set

 #### Programming Languages
-I enjoy writing Elixir and Python and I am currently learning Rust.
+I enjoy writing Elixir and Python and I am currently learning Rust & Kotlin.

 #### Systems
 I am very confident with Linux and have been using it for the past 6 years (almost daily for the last 2 years).